 MCM: The Mathematical Contest in Modeling

 The International Mathematical Contest in Modeling takes place over the course of a weekend in February, where students work in teams of three to model, implement and analyze solutions for a real-world problem.
 Past problems range from finding the optimal number of tollbooths necessary on an interstate to planning Gamma Knife cancer treatments.
-In 2010, one of our teams earned the ranking of Meritorious, placing them in the top 20% of all participants.
-If you are interested in participating, please email email.
+In 2010, one of our teams earned the ranking of Meritorious, placing them in the top 20% of all participants, and in 2014, one team earned honorable mention.

 - MCM COMAP Website